solo-io/gloo-docs/gloo/docs/dev/writing_auth_plugins/_index.md

 [Ext Auth Plugin examples](https://github.com/solo-io/ext-auth-plugin-examples) GitHub repository.

 {{% notice note %}}
-Gloo publishes information about the environment it was build with to a Google Storage bucket.
+Gloo publishes information about the environment it was built with to a Google Storage bucket.
 The tools in this section will make use of those information.
 You can find the information for a specific Gloo version in the following files located under `http://storage.googleapis.com/gloo-ee-dependencies/[GLOOE_VERSION]`: